markh-de/KiVar/README.md

 To propagate the changes back to the schematic, use the PCB Editor menu item _Tools &rarr; Update Schematic from PCB..._ and make sure to select the checkboxes _Values_ and _Attributes_\*.
 If you have modified the KiVar rules inside the PCB Editor, i.e. edited the footprint fields\* instead of the symbol fields, then also select the checkbox _Other fields_\*, in order to propagate your KiVar rules to the schematic.

-\* _The stable KiCad release 7 does not yet use the concept of footprint fields and can only propagate the footprint value back to the corresponding symbol value.
+\* _KiCad release 7 does not yet use the concept of footprint fields and can only propagate the footprint value back to the corresponding symbol value.
 Also, footprints do not yet have a 'Do not populate' footprint attribute and back-propagation of attributes is not yet supported in release 7.
 That is, the 'DNP' state of a schematic symbol can **not** be changed using the 'Update Schematic from PCB...' mechanism.
-KiCad 7.99 Nightlies of August 8th 2023 and later **do** support all of these feartures and therefore provide support for all features currently required by KiVar.
+KiCad releases 8 and later **do** support all of these feartures and therefore provide support for all features currently required by KiVar.
 Refer to section '[Supported KiCad Versions](#supported-kicad-versions)' for details._